erikolsson/Touch-Bar-Lemmings/README.md

 # Spawn lemmings

 Just hit the touch bar while the application is in the foreground.
-Tapping a lemming will transform it into a blocker.
+Tapping a walking lemming will transform it into a blocker.
+Tapping a floating lemming will cause it to land and start walking.
+Long press to clear the screen and start over.